monking/pirate-radio/README.md

 - `-eq-boom` - boost the 31.25-62.5 Hz range (big buttery bass)
 - `-no-shuffle` - play the playlist in order
-- `-enable-video` - if a file in a playlist has audio, this will allow it to show
+- `-enable-video` - if a file in a playlist has video, this will allow it to show

 Any other options will be passed directly to `mplayer`.